TaxFairness/ScrapingVGSI/README.md

 After the full set of records has been scraped into `.tsv` files, organize them by doing the following:

-* Check for errors: Scan the ScrapeDataXX file for any "Can't reach the server" and fix those lines.
-  (There shouldn't be any - the `scrapevgsi` program should now recover from those errors.)
-* Rerun if necessary.

-Then...

 * Create a new folder named _ScrapedData-ddMMMyyy_
-* Copy all the output files to that folder
+* Move all the output files to that folder
 * Move that folder to the _TaxFairness/RawData/ScrapedData_ folder
 * Review the other _ScrapedData_ folders, and rename the new one to _ScrapedData##-ddMMMyyyy_ where **##** is the "next version"
 * In a text editor, modify the ScrapeDataXX file:
-  * Remove all the "Problem loading..." lines
+  * Remove all the "Problem loading..." lines (there will be many)
   * Change all _Version?_ to the next "version" for the _RawData_ folder (see above)
   * Save the _ScrapeDataXX_ file

 Final preparation for importing to SQLite:

+1. **Update the _DefinitiveData/ScrapedData.xlsx_ file**

-* While in the text editor (above), copy the entire contents, and paste into a new tab (ScrapeData##) of the _DefinitiveData/ScrapedData.xlsx_ file.
+	* While in the text editor (above), copy the entire contents, and paste into a new tab (ScrapeData##) of the
-* Copy that tab, and append to the main **All-Scraped-Data** tab
+	  * Copy that tab's data, and append to the main **All-Scraped-Data** tab
 	* Ensure all date/dollar fields are in the correct format
 	* Export the "all-data" tab to _ScrapedData.csv_, replacing the previous copy
+2. **Update _Create\_Property\_in\_Lyme\_db.sql_** to use the
+  correct `CollectedOn` date so that the `CleanScrapedData` view shows the latest data.
+3. **Update the "merged history" files**
 	* `cd TaxFairness; sh ./mergehistory.sh` to merge all the history files (Assessment, Appraisal, Buildings, and Owner) and the ExtraFeature, Outbuildings, and SpecialLand files.
-* Update the `import_crunched_data.sql` file in
+4. **Update _import\_crunched\_data.sql_** (if necessary) in
-  _TaxFairness_ to import those files into a new set of tables.
+	  _TaxFairness_ to import the new files.
-* _NB: All of the files retrieved by scraping are now moved into canonical locations, so no change to the import file is necessary._
+	  _NB: All of the files retrieved by scraping are now moved into canonical locations, so no change to the import file is necessary._
+5. **Rebuild the entire database** from all the files using `sh build_database.sh`
+  It's OK to run it multiple times - each run deletes the old database and creates a new copy.
+Be sure to:
+   * Eliminate any error messages displayed in the import process
+   * Wait 5 seconds for DB4S to open and display the data
+   * Remove the old and import the new SQLite database into qStudio

 ### ~~Enumerating PIDs~~